Shure CVL Centraverse

 - Only works with Shure connector

 The Shure CVL Centraverse clip-on mic is what most people probably think of when they imagine a lavalier mic.
-It’s small, with attractive design and high-quality materials.
+It’s small, with an attractive design and high-quality materials.
 It comes with different types of clips so that you can easily attach it to a collar, lapel, jacket, tie, or another item with no problem.

 The sound quality in the Centraverse is impressive.
 Our technicians commented on how clean the audio was when amplified from the mic through speakers, and there were no concerns with inconsistency in the audio quality.
 The omnidirectional condenser was effective enough to pick up a conversation between multiple parties; our techs tested it in conversation with one person wearing the mic and talking to three other people, and the Centraverse picked up what everyone was saying without any issues.